IgnacioRiboldi/principles_of_data_analytics/README.md

 This repository contains weekly task for the subject Principle of Data Analytics for Atlantic technological University.

-'<a href=https://github.com/ianmcloughlin/principles_of_data_analytics/blob/main/assessment/tasks.md/>Assesment</a>': Created by Ian McLoughlin
+<a href=https://github.com/ianmcloughlin/principles_of_data_analytics/blob/main/assessment/tasks.md/>Assesment</a> : Created by Ian McLoughlin